 Scams

-• promising pension scheme members can cash in their pension benefits early by transferring their pension savings to them.
+• Promising pension scheme members can cash in their benefits early by transferring their pension savings to them

-• proposing the transfer payment is invested in very high-risk investments or
+• Proposing the transfer payment is invested in very high-risk investments

-Such information can be very misleading and, in some cases, may also be fraudulent and entirely illegal.
+Information like this can be very misleading and in some cases, may also be fraudulent and entirely illegal.
 Falling foul of a scam could mean you lose some or all of your pension savings.

 Step 1